magesteve/CocoaGrimoire/README.md

 ### PreferencesSpellBook

 Swift Package to provide standard Preference window functionality.
 The AppDelegate sets up the Preference window, as well as has the action to display it.
-The Preference panes are for display purposes only (no functionality).

     https://github.com/magesteve/PreferencesSpellBook.git